SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 way to do this is to make a common base class. [`CommandLineParser`][] will consider base class members when determining what arguments are available.

-For example, if we wanted to make a common base class to share the "Path" argument between the "read" and "write" commands, we could do so like this:
+For example, if we wanted to make a common base class to share the `-Path` argument between the `read` and `write` commands, we could do so like this:

 ```csharp
 abstract class BaseCommand : AsyncCommandBase